Gissio/radpro/docs/users.md

 Rad Pro lets you log cumulative dose count, from which both rate and dose can be derived.

 To start logging, simply select a data logging interval in the settings.
 Data is automatically logged in the background.
 When memory gets full, old data is overwritten.
-In order to avoid flash memory wear, data cannot be erased.
+In order to avoid flash memory wear, data cannot be manually erased.

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
-"CPM" data is Rad Pro's instantaneous counts per minute value, averaged through Rad Pro's adaptive averaging algorithm.
+"CPM" data is the value displayed by Rad Pro's instantaneous rate.
 "CPS" data is the low-level counts per second value.
-"CPS" data should conform to a Poisson distribution, "CPM" not, as it is derived from an adaptive averaging window.
+"CPS" data should conform to a Poisson distribution; "CPM" not, as it is derived from an adaptive averaging window.

 ## Dead time and dead-time compensation